Sexual Orientation

 All teachers, counsellors and administrators have legal, ethical and professional responsibilities to ensure that all students–including those who are, or are perceived as being, a sexual or gender minority–are provided with safe, caring, welcoming and respectful learning environments that respect and affirm their individual identities and experiences.
 Intervening whenever sexist, homo/bi/transphobic, racist or derogatory comments are made is one crucial part of that responsibility.

-It may also be helpful to become familiar with your school/district policy on creating learning environments that respect people of diverse sexual orientations, gender identities and expressions.
+It may also be helpful to become familiar with your school and/or district policy on creating learning environments that respect people of diverse sexual orientations, gender identities and expressions.

 Lived Experiences of Sexual Minority Youth